 We do not currently own or operate manufacturing facilities for the production of clinical or commercial quantities of our product candidates.
 We intend to rely on existing third-party contract manufacturers to produce our products and intend to recruit additional personnel with experience to manage the third-party contract manufacturers producing our product candidates and other product candidates or products that we may develop in the future.
-In addition, we expect to engage additional third-party manufacturers in Germany, the United States and other countries for sales of any of our approved products in the United States and elsewhere.
+In addition, we engaged additional third-party manufacturers in Germany, the United States and other countries for activities related to potential sales, e.g. packaging and labeling of any of our approved products in the United States and elsewhere.
 We hold a manufacturing and importing license and participate in the drug product release procedure for vilobelimab by running a key immunological release assay in-house, allowing us to release only drug product batches that demonstrate the necessary, pre-specified high biological blocking activity.
 Thus, we are responsible for overseeing the entire manufacturing process and we release final fill-finished drug product with our qualified person.

-$^{1}\,KEYTRUDA \&\ is\ a\ registered\ trademark\ of\ Merck\ Sharp\ \&\ Dohme\ Corp.,\ a\ subsidiary\ of\ Merck\ \&\ Co.,\ Inc.,\ Kenilworth,\ NJ,\ USA.$
+$^{^{1}\,}KEYTRUDA \circledast is a registered \ trademark \ of \ Merck \ Sharp \ \& \ Dohme \ Corp., a \ subsidiary \ of \ Merck \ \& \ Co., Inc., Kenilworth, NJ, USA.$